 NOAA’s National Data Buoy Center (www.ndbc.noaa.gov) shows weather buoys on an interactive map (not mobile friendly).
 Weather buoys provide information in the Strait of Juan de Fuca, the Strait of Georgia, Queen Charlotte Sound, Dixon Entrance, and the west coast of Vancouver Island.

-When in Canada, I use Environment Canada’s website.
+When in Canada, we use Environment Canada’s website.
 The forecasts are easy to find, but current conditions are buried a little deeper.
 The first step is clicking the “Weather Conditions” tab:

 This page shows up.
 Click on the green diamonds (land-based weather reporting sites) or red circles (weather buoys) for detailed reports.